Showing 21–40 of 108 resultsSorted by latest

 Interest level:

-Grades 4 – 8
+Grades 4 – 8Reading level:

-Grades 2 – 5
+Grades 2 – 5 -

 Any fan of Fudge knows that he never does anything halfway.
 And so it should come as no surprise that when he discovers the value of money, he goes whole hog, making his own “Fudge Bucks,” and thumbing through catalogs to choose his birthday presents years in advance.
 His older brother Peter, who’s just starting 7th grade, finds it all highly embarrassing, as usual.
-A wild and wacky beginning to a new school year.
+A wild and wacky beginning to a new school year.“As usual, Blume’s humor and pitch-perfect ear for sibling rivalry and family dynamics will have readers giggling with recognition.
+Newcomers and Fudge fans alike will savor this installment in the well-loved series.” –Booklist

-This informational text article will teach students about the human muscular system, how many muscles are in the body, muscle fibers, the three different types of muscles and more.
+Students will read about the muscular system and learn facts such as how many muscles are in the body, what are muscle fibers, the three different types of muscles and much more.
+After reading and learning about the body / human anatomy, students will answer multiple choice questions.

 Reading level: